symfony/symfony1-docs/reference/en/10-Routing.markdown

 *Default*: An empty array

 The `collection_actions` options defines an array of additional actions available for the collection routes.
+The keys are the action names and the values are the valid methods for that action:

+    [yml]
+    articles:
+      options:
+        collection_actions: { filter: post }
+        # ...

 ### ~`object_actions`~

 *Default*: An empty array

-The `object_actions` options defines an array of additional actions available for the object routes.
+The `object_actions` options defines an associative array of additional actions available for the object routes.
+The keys are the action names and the values are the valid methods for that action:

+    [yml]
+    articles:
+      options:
+        object_actions: { publish: put }
+        # ...

 ~`sfPropelRouteCollection`~
 ---------------------------